z0r0z/majeur/docs/src/0-to-hero-3.md

 ```

 **Interface** is ethers.js's way to work with ABIs. `encodeFunctionData` converts a function name and arguments into the bytes that the EVM expects.

+> **Analogy**: Think of encoding as writing a machine-readable instruction.
+The first 4 bytes are the "subject line" (which function to call), and the rest is the "body" (the arguments).
+Contracts only understand this packed byte format.

 ---